geofoto/Data_Science_portfolio/README.md

 ## Welcome to my personal Data Science portfolio

-This portfolio presents some of my personal projects contained in my Github repositories.
+This repository holds all of my personal projects that I have done so far.
+Currently they have binned in three different categories

 ## [Machine Learning](https://github.com/geofoto/Machine_Learning)